 Not all strollers are accepted at the gate.

 If you need a stroller to help get your brood through the airport and/or want to use it during a layover, make sure you bring a travel-friendly, collapsible stroller to ensure you can check it at the gate (see my recommended travel strollers for air travel here).

 Tip: If you want a rugged stroller at your destination, but don’t need it en route, you may very likely be able to rent that BOB stroller, Mountain Buggy, or Phil & Ted tandem at your destination.
-Check the Worldwide Directory of Baby Gear Rentals to find out.
+Check the Worldwide Directory of Baby Gear Rentals for local baby gear rental companies.

 American Airlines’ baggage policy for infants and children:

 American Airlines will allow one free checked (or gate-checked) stroller, one free checked (or gate checked) car seat, and one complimentary carry-on diaper bag for each child under 2 years traveling without his own seat (lap child).